icoco/BunkerM/README.md

    - You'll see a security warning about the SSL certificate
    ![alt text](image.png)
    - Click "Advanced" and then "Proceed to localhost (unsafe)"
    - This warning is normal and appears because we use a self-signed certificate for development

+4. MQTT Broker:
+   - Default port : 1900
+   - Make sure to add new MQTT client from the UI (Client Accounts menu), to connect to the broker.
 ## Core Features

 ### 1. Broker Dashboard